zeshanb/fh-cordova-plugin-stream/README.md

 <h3>To play audio stream use the following in your javascript code:</h3>
 <pre>
-window.plugins.stream.action({act:'play', path:"http://full-url-of-your-audio-streaming-server" });
+window.plugins.stream.action({act:'play', path:"http://full-url-of-your-audio-streaming-server:8000/stream.m3u8" });
 </pre>
 Note: Audio stream must use http protocal and can be a m3u8 stream.
-The audio stream can also use aac codec.
+The audio stream can also have aac codec.
+Can also be a stream coming from icecast or shoutcast server.

 <h3>
 To stop audio stream: